 An ancient discipline revives

 Among the ancient disciplines being taken on by contemporary people, the pilgrimage may be the most common.
-Prior to COVID, nearly a million people around the world have walked long distances on pilgrimage.
-Even during this current era when uncertainty reigns, thousands have found a way to make the journey of a lifetime.
+Prior to Covid, nearly a million people around the world have walked long distances on pilgrimage.
+Even during this current era, thousands have found a way to make the journey of a lifetime.
 In his book “The Pilgrim Journey: A History of Pilgrimage in the Western World,” James Harpur writes, “At the heart of pilgrimage is a spiritual impulse that has existed from time immemorial.”
-It is a bridge to the ancient world, particularly the medieval world when pilgrimages flourished.

 The reasons for this pilgrimage revival vary.
 Some walk to discern their vocation, to start over after some trauma, to fulfill a promise, to discover God and to begin a new chapter in life.

 A friend and colleague, the Rev. Kenneth Kovacs of Catonsville Presbyterian Church in Baltimore, walked the Camino de Santiago in Santiago, Spain, in 2016.
-He was 52 years old and, with 30 years of pastoral experience in three congregations, he wanted to reflect on his vocation.
+He was 52 and, with 30 years of pastoral experience, he wanted to reflect on his vocation.

 “Where was God calling me?
 What was being asked of me?” recalled Kovacs.
 “I wanted to listen to my heart, to my feelings and my dreams.
 The Camino provided a way forward that I continue to walk.”

 Mixed in with all these motives is the sheer adventure of the journey.
 Not everyone, though, experiences a sense of life transformation, especially those who undertake the journey less as a spiritual pilgrimage and more as another exotic travel adventure.

 Yet, for those who walk with intention, who have prepared mentally, physically and spiritually, a pilgrimage can forever mark one’s life.
 That is certainly true for me.